If you like Asian noodles you need to try mee goreng. It’s just a whole lot of crazy delicious in a bowl.

 - Crank the heat.
 Toss in the noodles.
 Stir fry them carefully.
 You don't want to break them. but you do want them to get them well coated with oil and frying a bit.
 Remember, this is fried noodles.
 Cook for about 90 seconds.

 - Add the sauce.
+Return the eggs to the pan.
 Stir to combine.
 Serve immediately.